-The Slack app for Windows has all the features of Slack on the web, and more: You can keep multiple workspaces open simultaneously, run Slack from your notification area (system tray), and gain more control over your notifications. 🍌
+Slack's desktop app is the best way to use Slack on Windows: you can keep multiple workspaces open simultaneously, run Slack from your notification area (system tray), and gain more control over your notifications. 🍌

 Download and install Slack

-You can download the Slack for Windows app from the Windows Store or from Slack’s download page.
+There are two ways to download Slack for Windows: from the Windows Store or from Slack’s download page.

 Download from Slack